Bar Kokhba Revolt: Evidence and primary sources

-Archaeological discoveries, beginning with finds in 1952, have transformed scholarly understanding of the revolt.
-Chief among them are papyri discovered in the Cave of Letters in the Judaean Desert, including legal documents and correspondence between Bar Kokhba and his subordinates.
-Among roughly 30 surviving texts, three are in Greek, while the rest are in Hebrew and Aramaic.
-These documents offer direct insight into the rebels' administration, military organization, religious practices, and internal challenges, though they provide limited information about the military course of the revolt itself.
-Additional evidence comes from coins minted by the rebels, which help estimate the revolt's duration and reveal its goals: the restoration of Jewish independence and the rebuilding of the Temple.
+Archaeological discoveries, beginning in the mid-20th century, have transformed scholarly understanding of the revolt.
+Chief among them are the papyri discovered in refuge caves in the Judaean Desert, which include correspondence between Bar Kokhba and his subordinates, as well as legal documents.
+(Note: About 30 texts have been preserved, three of which are in Greek, while the others are in Hebrew and Aramaic.)
+These documents illuminate the rebel state's administration, military organization, religious practices, and challenges, though they offer limited information about the revolt's military course.
+Additional evidence comes from coins minted under rebel authority, which help estimate the revolt's duration, clarify its objectives, and assess the geographic extent of the rebel state.